Ardha Chandrasana: Half Moon Pose

 - Keep your weight primarily in your right leg, using your bottom hand as little as possible, primarily as a guide for balance.

-- Adjust your gaze slowly, either looking down, straight ahead, or up at the left hand.
-Work to stay in the pose for up to 60 seconds before lowering the left leg back to the floor and returning to extended triangle.
+- Adjust your gaze slowly, either looking down, straight ahead or up at the left hand.
+Work to stay in the pose for up to 60 seconds before lowering the left leg back to the floor and returning to the extended triangle.
 Repeat on the other side.